To make your resume stand out, you need to know which skills to highlight. There are two essential types of skills: soft skills and hard skills.

 Hard skills

-The required hard skills will change from job to job.
-For some, it might be a technical skill, like proficiency with a particular computer software.
+Hard skills change from job to job.
+For some, you may need a technical skill, like proficiency with a particular computer software.
 For others, it might be a deep knowledge of AP Style or customer service training.

-There are thousands of examples of hard skills to choose from in the resume writing process.
-Make sure they are aligned with the role you’re pursuing.
+There are thousands of examples of hard skills you could add to your resume.
+So, make sure they are aligned with the role you’re pursuing.

 Here are a few examples: